Ren1ASsance/CPS3250/README.md

 This project is licensed under the [MIT License](https://rem.mit-license.org).

 ## Contact
-For any queries, please contact [Kaiyu Liu](liukai@kean.edu).
+For any queries, please contact our team.

 ## Acknowledgments
 - Thanks to Dr. Rashid for instructions and to everyone who contributed to the development and testing of this application.

+## Team
+- Liu Kaiyu
+- Yu Fan
+- Hu Yiyang
+- Xia Lei

 ---# CPS3250